wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

     (2) Every holder of a bill is prima facie deemed to be a holder in due course; but if in an action on a bill it is admitted or proved---

-    *   (a) That the acceptance, issue, or subsequent negotiation of the bill is affected with fraud, duress, or force and fear, or illegality; or
+    *   (a) that the acceptance, issue, or subsequent negotiation of the bill is affected with fraud, duress, or force and fear, or illegality; or

-    *   (b) That the bill was drawn as part of, or pursuant to, a credit contract and that one or more of the provisions of the [Credit Contracts and Consumer Finance Act 2003][120] have not been complied with, or that section [120(a)][121], [(b)][121], or [(c)][121] of that Act applies, in respect of the contract---
+    *   (b) that the bill was drawn as part of, or pursuant to, a credit contract and that 1 or more of the provisions of the [Credit Contracts and Consumer Finance Act 2003][119] have not been complied with, or that [section 120(a), (b), or (c)][120] of that Act applies, in respect of the contract---

     the burden of proof is shifted, unless and until the holder proves that,---

-    *   (c) In any case to which paragraph [(a)][34] of this subsection applies, subsequent to the alleged fraud or illegality, value has in good faith been given for the bill; and
+    *   (c) in any case to which paragraph (a) of this subsection applies, subsequent to the alleged fraud or illegality, value has in good faith been given for the bill; and

-    *   (d) In any case to which paragraph [(b)][34] of this subsection applies, value has been given for the bill in good faith and without knowledge of the non-compliance or any oppressiveness.
+    *   (d) in any case to which paragraph (b) of this subsection applies, value has been given for the bill in good faith and without knowledge of the non-compliance or any oppressiveness.

     Compare: 1883 No 8 s 30

-    Subsection (2) was substituted, as from 1 June 1982, by section 50 Credit Contracts Act 1981 (1981 No 27).
+    Section 30(2): replaced, on 1 June 1982, by section 50 of the Credit Contracts Act 1981 (1981 No 27).

-    Subsection (2)(b) was amended, as from 1 April 2005, by section [139][122] Credit Contracts and Consumer Finance Act 2003 (2003 No 52) by substituting the words ""Credit Contracts and Consumer Finance Act 2003 have not been complied with, or that section 120(a), (b), or (c) of that Act applies"" for the words ""Credit Contracts Act 1981 have not been complied with, or that any of paragraphs (a) to (c) of section 10(1) of that Act apply"". _See_ sections [141 to 143][123] of that Act as to the transitional provisions.
+    Section 30(2)(b): amended, on 1 April 2005, by [section 139][121] of the Credit Contracts and Consumer Finance Act 2003 (2003 No 52).

 #### Negotiation of bills